goldblocx/api/docs/authentication.md

 The main difference between this flow and the previous one is absence of interaction inside of a browser.
-This approach can be applied not only for mobile applications but also for any integrated solutions that use some embedded pieces of the CG platform.
+This approach can be applied not only for mobile applications but also for any integrated solutions that use some embedded pieces of the platform.

 The authentication procedure starts with requesting an OTP: